- Knowledge and understanding of the Catholic faith and life

 For further information on this course please follow the link:

 Personal revision is essential for pupils studying Religious Education.
-At Key Stage 4 pupils are encouraged to use their revision guides as well as the resources that are uploaded on to Moodle.
-We take the view that ‘study homework’s’ are as important as written homework and we expect all pupils particularly in Key Stage Four to build revision time into their homework routine.
+At Key Stage 4 pupils are encouraged to purchase a revision guide as well as use the resources that are uploaded on to Show My Homework.
+We take the view that ‘study homework’s’ are as important as written homework and we expect all pupils, particularly in Key Stage 4, to build revision time into their homework routine.

 - Make brief revision notes.
 There is no need to spend loads of time colour coding revision timetables and notes.
 Sometimes we can spend longer sorting out what we are going to do, rather than actually doing it!